Living-with-machines/T-Res/docs/index.md

 2.  **The Ranker** performs candidate selection and ranking.
 3.  **The Linker** performs entity linking and resolution.

-The three components are used in combination in the **Pipeline** class.
+These three components are used in combination in the **Pipeline** class.

 We also provide the code to deploy T-Res as an HTTP API, and show how to use it.
 Each of these elements are described in this documentation.